Klaus Schütz: Early political career

 He returned to Berlin, and Schütz took on an assistant position at the Institute for Political Science at the Free University.
-In 1951 the Berlin Young Socialists elected him as their chairman.
+In 1951, the Berlin Young Socialists elected him as their chairman.
 Since then, he was mainly supported by Willy Brandt, whose successor he was in the office of the Wilmersdorfer SPD.
-From 1955 to 1957 he was a member of the Berlin House of Representatives and from 1958 to 1961 of the German Bundestag.
+From 1955 to 1957, he was a member of the Berlin House of Representatives and, from 1958 to 1961, of the German Bundestag.
 In the 1961 federal election campaign, he headed Willy Brandt's election office.
 When Willy Brandt became Foreign Minister, Schütz followed his mentor, who made him State Secretary in the Foreign Office.
 In 1967, Schütz was elected mayor by the Abgeordnetenhaus, after the resignation of Heinrich Albertz, after a student, named Benno Ohnesorg, was shot by a police officer during a demonstration.

 Mayor of Berlin

 As mayor, Schütz's term in office saw a phase of global political calming down of the Cold War, in a period known as Détente.
-This was reflected in the Four-Power Agreement signed in Berlin, which reconfirmed the existence of the rights and responsibilities of the Four Powers for the future of Berlin and Germany, and improved travel and communications between the two parts of the city and brought numerous improvements for the residents of the Western Sectors.
+This was reflected in the Four-Power Agreement signed in Berlin, which reconfirmed the existence of the rights and responsibilities of the Four Powers for the future of Berlin and Germany.
+The Agreement improved travel and communications between the two parts of the city and brought numerous improvements for the residents of the Western Sectors.
 The agreement was followed six months later by the Basic Treaty, which saw both West and East Germany recognize each other as sovereign states for the first time and the abandonment of West Germany's Hallstein Doctrine in favor of Ostpolitik.

 Schütz's SPD suffered losses in the 1971 West Berlin state election, but again defended the absolute majority with 50.4 percent.
 The SPD Party then terminated the coalition with the Free Democratic Party (FDP), governing alone from then on.
 However, internal party fights continued and in 1975, the SPD finally lost its absolute majority in the Abgeordnetenhaus, with the Christian Democratic Union (CDU) becoming the largest party.
-Schütz then formed another coalition, with the FDP again.
+Schütz then formed another coalition, again with the FDP.
 But scandals and affairs increasingly weakened his government.
 When Interior Senator Neubauer had to admit irregularities in connection with income from a supervisory board position, Schütz gave up.
 On 2 May 1977, he resigned from the office of mayor, and a little later he also resigned from the state chairmanship of the SPD.